 Update Ubuntu Before Installing VLC

-Refresh your package index and apply pending updates so APT resolves the latest available VLC version without dependency conflicts:
+Refresh your package index and apply pending updates so APT resolves VLC against current repository metadata:

 sudo apt update && sudo apt upgrade

-sudofor system-wide package commands.
-If your account does not have sudo access yet, follow our guide on adding a new user to sudoers on Ubuntu before continuing.
+sudofor system-wide package changes.
+If your account does not have sudo access yet, follow the guide on adding a new user to sudoers on Ubuntu before continuing.

 sudo apt install vlc